This post contains my solutions to 3 crypto challs:

 , flag2.txt.enc

-are from 3 different filenames, but the contents are identical.
-The contents of the file are of course printable chars, so we can bruteforce all possible bytes by comparing them with the first n-elements of S_box
+have different filenames but identical content.
+Since the content is printable text, we can bruteforce all possible bytes by comparing them with the first n elements of S_box

 .